CHERIoT-Platform/cheriot-rtos/README.md

 This will create the output in `build/cheriot/cheriot/{release,debug}/{name of firmware target}.
 It will also create a `.dump` file in the same location giving the objdump output of the same target.
-*NOTE:* There appears to be an xmake bug where this doesn't always get generated, running `xmake -v` once appears to ensure that it is generated on all subsequent runs.

 ## Contributing